ForMyCat/PUBG_Placement_Prediction_kaggle/README.md

 matchType - String identifying the game mode that the data comes from.
 The standard modes are “solo”, “duo”, “squad”, “solo-fpp”, “duo-fpp”, and “squad-fpp”; other modes are from events or custom matches.

-rankPoints - Elo-like ranking of player.
+rankPoints (Deprecated) - Elo-like ranking of player.
 This ranking is inconsistent and is being deprecated in the API’s next version, so use with caution.
 Value of -1 takes place of “None”.

 revives - Number of times this player revived teammates.